Snowflake Open Catalog

 Privileges

-- For Privileges, enter the user name or role name to which you want to grant access and click the Add to Privileges button.
+- Enter the username or role name that you want to grant access to and click the Add to Privileges button.
 The added user or role is displayed in the USERS/ROLES table.

 - For the users or roles in the USERS/ROLES table, toggle the checkmark for each privilege you want to grant on the Dremio source that is being created.